The Richard Ivey School of Business, the Schulich School of Medicine & Dentistry, and the Faculty of Science administer these combined degrees.

 A student who fails to meet the progression standards in any year of the combined degrees may appeal the decision in writing to either the HBA Program Director or the Assistant Dean, Basic Medical Sciences Undergraduate Education, Schulich School of Medicine & Dentistry, depending upon the degree in which the progression standards were not met, in accordance with the University's policies on Academic Rights and Responsibilities.

-Students are considered for the Dean's Honor List in the Faculty of Science in Years 1 and 2.
+Students are considered for the Dean's Honour List in the Faculty of Science in Years 1 and 2.

-Students who take courses required for the Honors Specialization in Biochemistry totaling at least 2.0 courses in Year 4 and 4.0 courses in Year 5 of the combined degrees are considered for the Dean's Honor List in the Schulich School of Medicine & Dentistry in each of those years on the basis of those courses.
+Students who take courses required for the Honours Specialization in Biochemistry totaling at least 2.0 courses in Year 4 and 4.0 courses in Year 5 of the combined degrees are considered for the Dean's Honour List in the Schulich School of Medicine & Dentistry in each of those years on the basis of those courses.

 At the Richard Ivey School of Business, students are considered for the Dean's Honour List during their first year of HBA.
 Students enrolled in Years 4 and 5 of the combined degree program are considered for the Dean's Honour List in Year 5 only.
 Only grades obtained in 4000-level Business courses will be used in calculating averages for the purpose of determination of Dean's Honour List standing.
 The Dean's Honour List for HBA2 typically includes the top 25% of all of HBA2 and is determined by vote of the teaching faculty.
 Courses taken outside the Business School are excluded.
 Calculations for Ivey Scholar and Gold Medals are completed in the same way.